Skip to content

 This value is then available as ${WEATHER_API_KEY} in any capability's options.

-Tool Resolution at Runtime
+How Tool Resolution Works at Runtime

-When an agent is initialized:
+When an agent is initialized, this is the flow:

 1. Agent loads its capabilities from the DB